 Gerry Ordway and Dick Giordano are also favs.

 Jack Kirby’s art is classic and he often did is own inking.
-Where that is, I think, a mistake for Byrne, whose line weights aren’t great and without Austin or another high caliber inker, the art is very flat, Kirby’s inks are considered.
+Where that is, I think, a mistake for Byrne, whose line weights aren’t great and without Austin or another high caliber inker, the art is very flat, Kirby’s inks are excellent.
 As for Kirby, people may think his style is dated, but they also don’t understand how his style permeates the psyche of young artists.
 Also, they don’t get just how many characters he created, or that they still appear in a form recognizable as influenced by Kirby.